return42/sphkerneldoc/linux_src_doc/block/bfq-wf2q_c.rst

 -----------

-This function is invoked when there has been a change in the trees for sd, and we need know what is the new next entity after this change.
+This function is invoked when there has been a change in the trees for sd, and we need to know what is the new next entity to serve after this change.

 ..
 This file was automatic generated / don't edit.